 - Improve school safety and positive peer interactions

 Hawk P.R.I.D.E.
 Cards—We will provide students with positive, immediate, and frequent reinforcement for these positive behaviors.
 When students are caught doing the right thing, Stonegate Staff will reward them with “P.R.I.D.E.” cards.
-Other student acknowledgement opportunities will include: P.R.I.D.E. card drawings in the classrooms, recognition at assemblies, classroom award distribution, and monthly drawings to visit the front office for prizes!
+Other student acknowledgment opportunities will include: P.R.I.D.E. card drawings in the classrooms, recognition at assemblies, classroom award distribution, and monthly drawings to visit the front office for prizes!

 Arrival and Dismissal